Eric Valenzuela

-Eric Matthew Valenzuela (born July 22, 1978) in an American baseball coach and former pitcher, who is the current head baseball coach of the Long Beach State Dirtbags.
+Eric Matthew Valenzuela (born July 22, 1978) in an American baseball coach and former pitcher, who is the current head baseball coach of the Saint Mary's Gaels.
 He played college baseball at Arizona State in 1997 before transferring to Pepperdine where he played from 1999 to 2001.
-He then served as the head coach of the Saint Mary’s (2014–2019).
+He then served as the head coach of the Saint Mary's from 2014 until 2019 and at Long Beach State between 2019 and 2023.

 Early life and education

 Born and raised in Covina, California, Valenzuela graduated from Bishop Amat Memorial High School.
 A pitcher, Valenzuela attended Arizona State University from 1996 to 1998 and played as a true freshman with the Arizona State Sun Devils baseball team in 1997, with 3.0 innings pitched in two appearances.
 Valenzuela redshirted during the 1998 season, during which Arizona State made the College World Series.
 Among his teammates at Arizona State were future NFL quarterback Chad Pennington and future MLB outfielder Willie Bloomquist.
 Valenzuela transferred to Pepperdine for the remainder of his college career, which spanned from 1999 to 2001.

 As a sophomore at Pepperdine in 1999, Valenzuela made three appearances with 1.2 innings pitched on a team that won the West Coast Conference West Division and made the NCAA Regional Finals.
 In 2000, Valenzuela made 16 appearances with 13 starts and one complete game, with a 5–4 record and 4.20 ERA and helped Pepperdine win a second straight WCC West Division title.
-Valenzuela made 13 appearances with seven starts with a 1–2 record and team-worst 7.20 ERA, as a senior on the 2001 Pepperdine team that won not only a third straight WCC West Division title but also the WCC Tournament that automatically qualified the team for the NCAA Tournament.
+Valenzuela made 13 appearances with seven starts with a 1–2 record and team-worst 7.20 ERA, as a senior on the 2001 Pepperdine team that won not only a third straight WCC West Division title but also the WCC tournament that automatically qualified the team for the NCAA tournament.
 Valenzuela graduated from Pepperdine in 2001 with a bachelor's degree in criminal justice.